ethersphere/swarm-guide/contents/introduction.rst

 The Ethereum Foundation operates a Swarm testnet that can be used to test out functionality in a similar manner to the Ethereum testnet (ropsten).
 Everyone can join the network by running the Swarm client node on their server, desktop, laptop or mobile device.
 See :ref:`Getting Started` for how to do this.
-The Swarm client is part of the Ethereum stack, the reference implementation is written in golang and found under the go-ethereum repository.
+The Swarm client is part of the Ethereum stack, the reference implementation is written in golang and found under the ethersphere/swarm repository.
 Currently at POC (proof of concept) version 0.3 is running on all nodes.

 Uploaded content is **not guaranteed to persist on the testnet** until storage insurance is implemented (see `Roadmap <https://github.com/orgs/ethersphere/projects/5>`_ for more details).
 All participating nodes should consider participation a voluntary service with no formal obligation whatsoever and should be expected to delete content at their will.
 Therefore, users should **under no circumstances regard Swarm as safe storage** until the incentive system is functional.